staymarta/libcommunication/js/docs/communication.md

 <a name="module_libcommunication..ServiceCommunication+sendAndWait"></a>

 #### serviceCommunication.sendAndWait(type, data) ⇒ <code>Promise</code>
-Send a message with {type} and wait for a reply from a service based on the type provided.
+Send a message with **type** and wait for a reply from a service based on the type provided.

 **Kind**: instance method of [<code>ServiceCommunication</code>](#module_libcommunication..ServiceCommunication)